-1.2.4 OUR SERVICE DELIVERY
+1.2.4 Our Service Delivery

-The Chief Constable has continued to make significant progress in developing a new Blueprint for Change and Policing Plan that support the five priorities within the Safer, Fairer, United Communities Strategy.
-A revised performance framework is being introduced to enable the Staffordshire Commissioner to hold the Chief Constable and force to account in delivering the Policing Plan and meeting the strategy's priorities.
+The Chief Constable has continued to make significant progress in developing a new Blueprint for Change and Policing Plan that support the five priorities within the Safer, Fairer, and United Communities Strategy.
+A revised performance framework has been introduced to enable the Staffordshire Commissioner to hold the Chief Constable and force to account in delivering the Policing Plan and meeting the strategy's priorities.